-Missing CO detector, 3rd Floor, Outside bedrooms, Basement
+Missing CO detector, Outside bedrooms, 3rd Floor, Basement, 1st floor

 Safety -- At the time of the inspection, carbon monoxide detectors were missing in areas most often recommended by municipalities.
 To be effective, these detectors should be permanently mounted according to local codes with appropriately operational batteries, or, hard wired.
 I recommend the local municipalities be consulted and carbon monoxide detectors be installed the recommended areas.
 CO Detectors